velexi-research/VLXI-Cookiecutter-Research/README.markdown

   repository.
 For projects with large datasets, committing the data to the git repository is ___discouraged___.

-* `lab-notebook`: directory intended for Jupyter notebooks used for experimentation and development.
+* `lab-notebook`: directory containing Jupyter notebooks used for experimentation and development.
 Jupyter notebooks saved in this directory should (1) have a single author and (2) be dated.

+* `lib`: directory containing source code developed to support project

-* `reports`: directory intended for Jupyter notebooks that present and record final results.
+* `reports`: directory containing Jupyter notebooks that present and record final results.
 Jupyter notebooks saved in this directory should be polished, contain final analysis results, and be the work product of the entire data science team.

-* `src`: directory intended for source code developed to support project

 ------------------------------------------------------------------------------